Principal Investigator

 Undergraduate

 Tiffany Ho is an undergraduate student at UC Berkeley studying Molecular and Cell Biology with a focus on Neurobiology.
 She holds a deep passion for research and hopes to pursue graduate and medical degrees in neuroscience and neurology.
-Outside of school, Tiffany enjoys singing, piano, volleyball, weight lifting, hiking, and exploring the Bay Are
+Outside of school, Tiffany enjoys singing, piano, volleyball, weight lifting, hiking, and exploring the Bay Area.

 Lab Manager